atinux/api-as-a-service/README.md

 node app.js
 </pre>

-The server will listen on the port 4000, so the url will be http://localhost:4000/.
+The server will listen on the 4000 port.
+So check http://localhost:4000.

 Documentation
 -------------